-Control of Congress up for grabs Tuesday
+First polls close in battle for Congress

 Washington (CNN)The Senate is up for grabs Tuesday, as competitive races in nine states will determine whether Republicans can hold on to power or if Democrats are able to win a slim majority.

-Republicans now hold a 54-46 advantage in the Senate, but come into Election Day with more battleground seats to defend, including in Indiana, North Carolina, New Hampshire, Illinois, Pennsylvania, Florida, Missouri, and Wisconsin.
+In early returns, Republican Sen. Rand Paul of Kentucky, Republican Sen. Tim Scott of South Carolina, and Democratic Sen. Patrick Leahy of Vermont will be re-elected, according to CNN projections.

+Polls will close in North Carolina at 7:30 p.m., where Republican Sen. Richard Burr is attempting to hold off Democrat Deborah Ross in a state that could swing with the results of the presidential race.
+Then, at 8 p.m.
+ET, results will begin to come in from five more GOP-held battlegrounds: New Hampshire, Illinois, Pennsylvania, Florida and Missouri.

+The House is also up for grabs Tuesday night, but Republicans are widely expected to keep their majority -- even if their current 246-186 seat advantage is narrowed.

 The presidential race has played a major role in virtually all of the key Senate contests, as Donald Trump's controversies have put some Republicans such as New Hampshire Sen. Kelly Ayotte on the defensive.
-Hillary Clinton's recent troubles, including the late focus on her email server, may have hurt Democrats down-ballot.
+Hillary Clinton's recent troubles, including the late focus on her email server, may have hurt Democrats down ballot.
+Control of the Senate will be key to the early successes of a Trump or Clinton administration.

-The House is also up for grabs Tuesday night, but Republicans are widely expected to keep their majority -- even if their current 234 to 201-seat advantage is narrowed.

 In the Senate, Democrats need five Republican seats to get to the 51 needed for a majority.
 If the night ends in a 50-50 split, the new vice president would give his party the majority.